 the number of people without access to enhanced sanitation services

 of the world’s fresh water reserves are polluted

 of wastewater is discharged directly into the natural environment without prior treatment in developing countries

 SUEZ is a specialist in water treatment that develops wastewater treatment solutions that are adapted to local conditions, meet health standards and protect water resources and biodiversity.
 As well as treating water, the plants designed by SUEZ also allow, where appropriate, for the reuse of wastewater, in keeping with the regulations applying to the environment and public health.

 We offer numerous technical solutions for reusing purified wastewater.
-Avoiding discharges whilst increasing available resources at a lower cost is one of the key advantages of wastewater reuse, especially in regions affected by water shortages and drought.
+Avoiding discharges whilst increasing available water at a lower cost is one of the key advantages of wastewater reuse, especially in regions affected by water shortages and drought.

 Our wastewater plants benefit from innovative techniques and achieve high-performance and reliable treatment, adapted to the local context.
 We control and optimise facilities and set up preventive maintenance plans.